platformsh/platformsh-docs/sites/upsun/src/get-started/stacks/laravel/crons.md

 Cron jobs allow you to run scheduled tasks at specified times or intervals.

 While you can run your own custom tasks, Laravel provides a scheduler to simplify the implementation.
-You can refer to the [Task Scheduling documentation](https://laravel.com/docs/master/scheduling) to see how to implement it code-wise.

-Implementing a cron task in {{< vendor/name >}} is done through the `{{< vendor/configfile "app" >}}` `crons` key.
-Add the `artisan schedule:run` command to it:
+To implement it, see the Laravel [Task Scheduling documentation](https://laravel.com/docs/master/scheduling).

+## Set up a cron job

+To set up a cron job, update your {{% vendor/name %}} configuration as follows:

 ```yaml {configFile="app"}
 applications: